 If you’re just learning about CBD, doing your homework on it, or shopping for some CBD oil to cure what ails you, the first thing you’ll notice is that… it’s… complicated.
 You’ve got hemp extract, CBD oil, CBD-infused oil, CBD edibles, full-spectrum CBD oils, broad-spectrum CBD oils, CBD vape pens, suppositories, and so on and so forth.
 And now we even have FDA-approved CBD prescription drugs.
 It’s a lot to sort out, frankly.
 But we’re here to help.

-Let’s go over the four levels of this refinement process.
+Four levels of the refinement process.

-Step 1: Raw Hemp Extract
+Raw Hemp Extract

 The first step in producing any CBD product is to extract the essential oils from the resinous, melodious buds from a plant known in the industry as phytocannabinoid rich hemp.
 Or PCR hemp for short.
 This plant looks like marijuana, it smells like marijuana, and it’s cultivated in the same way as marijuana.
 In fact, this type of hemp is not a relative of industrial hemp which is farmed for seeds and fiber.
 It’s actually a strain of marijuana which has had the THC bred out of it.
 THC is the compound in marijuana that gets you high.
 Hemp must have levels of THC below three-tenths of one percent in order to be legal.